 While postpartum periods are different for everyone, there are certain aspects you can expect as the body changes.
-Katie Nelson–a full spectrum doula who guides parents through the whole pregnancy journey–gives us the facts and offers her top tips.
+Katie Nelson–a full spectrum doula who guides parents through the whole pregnancy journey–gives us the facts and offers her top tips for periods after pregnancy!

 When will it return?

 Much like other aspects of pregnancy and birth, this is difficult to predict.
 While some folks will have their cycles return almost immediately, some may not for upwards of a year postpartum.

 One factor that we can consider is feeding, as this impacts your hormone levels.
 For those who choose to formula feed, they are likely to see their cycles return faster.
 Folks who choose to breastfeed/chestfeed will likely see more of a delay, called lactational amenorrhea.
 According to La Leche League International, almost all folks who exclusively breastfeed/chestfeed will be without a period for 3-6 months or longer, and most see their period resume between 9-18 months postpartum.

 It’s important to note that many people will not recognize when ovulation returns (which occurs before you menstruate) so it is indeed possible to become pregnant again before your period ever returns!

 Again, this is hard to predict!
 While it is quite common for your first period after birth to be heavier than usual, some folks will find that this is their new normal.

 It’s important to remember that your body didn’t have periods for quite some time, so it may take a few months to get back into a more regular and predictable cycle.
 Some folks will also find that their periods are lighter and more manageable after pregnancy as well.

 There isn’t a lot of data on why some periods will become heavier and why some may become lighter, but it seems that the uterus just likes to throw a curveball every so often.